fmatter/glossing_bootstrap/trio/README.md

 The data here are from [Meira (1999)](https://scholarship.rice.edu/handle/1911/19417).
 While the majority of it has been constructed, it is -- to the best of my knowledge -- grammatical Trió.

-In the morpheme data, prefixes and suffixes are identified by preceding and following hyphens, and roots do not have hyphens.
+In the morpheme data (`morphemes.csv`), prefixes and suffixes are identified by preceding and following hyphens, and roots do not have hyphens.
-The sentences are provided as space-delimited word forms.
+Your task is to parse the sentences in `sentences.csv`, and ideally produce an output as in `parsed_sentences.csv`.

+A special problem here is the presence of clitics.
 Roots, pre- and suffixes are combined to grammatical words, or g-words.
 What is delimited by spaces in a sentence -- intuitively a 'word' to most people -- is strictly speaking a phonological word (p-word).
 Multiple g-words can be combined into a single p-word, think for example of the English (p-)words *mustn't* or *I've*, which contain the g-words *must* and *not* and *I* and *have*, respectively.